Black Monday (2011)

+The NASDAQ Composite Index fell 6.9%, the S&P 500 Index fell 6.65%, and the New York Stock Exchange fell 7.05%.
+The NASDAQ Composite Index ended the day at a session low.

 U.S. Presidential reaction

 U.S. President Barack Obama attempted to calm the markets during trading in a speech from the White House, but the DOW lost 200 more points within 20 minutes of it concluding.